jacoblindev/ai-pair-dev/rules/process-task-list.md

 - Start with scaffolding tasks if they are still open.
 - Keep changes small, independently testable, and aligned with the current architecture entry.
 - Use conventional commits (e.g., `feat(domain): add price rounding policy`).
+- When handing off mid-slice, capture the current state in `docs/handoff/<feature-slug>-vN.md` and update metadata to release ownership.

 ---